kaiafay/employee-tracker/README.md

-# employee-tracker
+# Employee Tracker
+## Description
-A MySQL command-line application for managing a company's employee database.
+A MySQL command-line application for managing a company's employee database. <br />
+Built With: <br />
+* Node.js
+* Inquirer
+* MySQL

+## Installation
+1. Clone the repository onto your local machine using the `git clone` command.
+2. Navigate into the root directory of the application.
+3. Run `npm install` to install necessary packages and dependencies.
+4. Enter the command `node index.js` to initiate the application.

+## Demo
+Link to video demonstration: (link will go here) <br />
+(Video will go here)